2020–21 NOJHL season

 The 2020–21 NOJHL season was the 43rd season of the Northern Ontario Junior Hockey League (NOJHL).
-League operations were impacted significantly by the COVID-19 pandemic.
-Three teams took leaves of absence.
+It was the second year in which league operations were significantly impacted by the COVID-19 pandemic.
+There was no postseason playoff for the league championship Copeland Cup – McNamara Trophy.
+Four clubs took leaves of absence.
 The Elliot Lake Wildcats announced in May 2020 that the team had taken leave in light of the impact of the COVID-19 pandemic.
 The Soo Eagles, based in Sault Ste.
 Marie, Michigan, were hampered by border restrictions.
-In January 2021, the league announced that the Powassan Voodoos had taken leave due to "ongoing issues associated with the COVID-19 pandemic".
-Voodoos' players were dispersed in accordance with league bylaws and regulations, giving them the opportunity to join other NOJHL clubs.
+The Powassan Voodoos and Kirkland Lake Gold Miners withdrew midseason citing "ongoing issues associated with the COVID-19 pandemic".